JohnsonGreen/LearnGit/readme.md

-git is a fhxe software.
+git is a fxxx software.